Chapter 4501-5 School Bus Minimum Standards

-(4) One-piece non-spliced battery cables shall be provided by the chassis manufacturer.
-All cables shall conform to society of automotive engineers standard J541 with respect to electrical resistance.
+(4) One-piece" non-spliced battery cables shall be provided by the chassis manufacturer.
+All cables shall conform to SAE standard J541 with respect to electrical resistance.

-(5) "Type A I and A II" buses may have the battery/batteries either under the hood, enclosed under the steps at the left side drivers door, or mounted as a "Type B, C or D" bus.
+(5) "Type A I and A II" buses may have the battery/batteries located at the manufacturer's standard .
 Batteries for "Types B, C, and D" buses shall be mounted in the body skirt by the body manufacturer.
 Rear engine buses may have batteries mounted in engine compartment.

-(6) A drawer-type pull-out tray shall be installed whenever the battery/batteries are mounted in the body fender shirt.
+(6) A drawer-type pull-out tray shall be installed whenever the battery/batteries are accessed through the body fender skirt.
 The batteries shall be enclosed by a compartment constructed of mill-applied zinc coated steel, or other acid resistant material, provided with drain ports, hold-down carrier mounted so as to avoid blocking filler ports, and latching device to prevent accidental opening.
 Drawer assembly shall be covered with acid-resistant paint or material.
-Rust proofing shall be applied to battery box.
 Battery tray shall be equipped with a positive locking device to keep tray from sliding completely out to prevent battery from being dropped.

 (2) All metal surfaces that will be painted shall be chemically cleaned, etched, zinc-phosphate coated, and zinc-chromate or epoxy-primed, or conditioned by equivalent process.

-(3) In providing for the requirements in paragraphs (E)(1) and (E)(2) of this rule, particular attention shall be given to lapped surfaces, welded connections of structural members, cut edges, punched or drilled holed areas in sheet metal, closed or box sections, unvented or undrained areas, and surfaces subject to abrasion during vehicle operation.
+(3) In providing for the requirements in paragraphs (F)(1) and (F)(2) of this rule, particular attention shall be given to lapped surfaces, welded connections of structural members, cut edges, punched or drilled holed areas in sheet metal, closed or box sections, unvented or undrained areas, and surfaces subject to abrasion during vehicle operation.

-(4) Upon final assembly of the bus body and after mounting body upon chassis, the total unit strength of the school bus shall meet or exceed all strength criteria as established by Federal Motor Vehicle Safety Standards (FMVSS) sections 571.220 and 571.221, 49CFR 571.220 and 49CFR 571.221.
+(4) Upon final assembly of the bus body and after mounting body upon chassis, the total unit strength of the school bus shall meet or exceed all strength criteria as established by FMVSS 571.220 and FMVSS 571.221.